 linksfolder - all the linked files and Smart Object are located here.

-Keep assets.psd and mockups.psd both open when editing Smart Object to prevent links to brake and to see changes immediately.
+Keep assets.psd and mockups.psd both open when editing Smart Object to prevent links to break and to see changes immediately.

 If you want to make GetSocial UI look similar to default theme, you can follow basic flow:

 If you want to create unique look and feel of GetSocial views, you can use our mockups as a template, edit the Smart Objects, save & export the slices you want.
 The visuals will be exported with proper sizes and names.

 All the UI elements are Smart Objects located in the

 links folder.
 To update Smart Object - double-click on it from

 assets.psd, make the changes, save the Smart Object and close.
 Changes to Smart Objects will be updated automatically and showed in

 assets.psd, go to Layers panel.
 In the Layers panel you will find the following groups:

 This group is locked and not visible.
 By making this group visible, you can see the drawing area/size of the icon that is going to be exported.